CreatekIO/createk_data_migrator/README.md

-# DataMigrator Useage
+# CreatekDataMigrator Useage

-## Installing DataMigrator
+## Installing CreatekDataMigrator

 Add the following to your Gemfile

-Add `data_migrator`
+Add `createk_data_migrator`

 Then run `bundle install`

-Once DataMigrator is installed you will need to generate the `data_migrations` table that stores the versioning of data migrations.
+Once CreatekDataMigrator is installed you will need to generate the `data_migrations` table that stores the versioning of data migrations.

 Run the following from the command line. `rails generate data_migrator`

 Then run `rake db:migrate`

-DataMigrator should now be installed & ready to be used
+CreatekDataMigrator should now be installed & ready to be used

 ## Data Migration